 Just how many smaller birds had become extinct was not realised until after 1990, when the food remains of the extinct laughing owl were discovered and analysed.
 Beneath the owl’s former roosts in sheltered caves were layers of bones of their prey, piled up over centuries.
 These bones were evidence of the former abundance of birds such as saddlebacks, which now survive only on predator-free islands.

 At some southern South Island archaeological sites where moa bones were found in the 19th century, the bones were so abundant that they were carted away and ground up for fertiliser.

 Loss of creatures large and small

-The extinctions in New Zealand have been unusual because small species died out at the same time as the megafauna (large birds in this case).
+Extinctions in New Zealand have been unusual because small species died out at the same time as megafauna (large birds, in this case).
 Now most of the large species are gone, and small birds continue to be threatened and lost.
-Indeed, the New Zealand extinctions have aspects of both the continental extinctions (involving mainly large species), and of island extinctions (where small species were the main casualties).
+New Zealand extinctions have aspects of both continental extinctions (involving mainly large species) and island extinctions (where small species were the main casualties).

 Over a period of 750 years New Zealand’s vertebrate fauna has been nearly halved, and there have been uncounted losses of populations and species of invertebrates.

 The list of New Zealand species known to have become extinct since human settlement includes one bat, at least 51 birds, three frogs, three lizards, one freshwater fish, four plant species, and a number of invertebrates.
 Of these, 21 bird species, the bat, fish and two lizards survived 500 years of human and kiore predation.
 Although often severely depleted they appeared in European drawings, written records and museum collections.
 But as new, more effective predators arrived, they slipped into extinction.